aetheryx/thesis/doc/background.typ

 In addition to the ability to share capacity, the cloud provider states that Hyperdisk Storage Pools use various data reduction technologies to increase storage efficiency, presumably data deduplication and compression.
 The cloud provider does not provide in-depth detail regarding how these data reduction algorithms are implemented, nor what the expected reduction ratio is.
 Therefore, these claims are further investigated in Chapter TODO.

-== Provisioning Hyperdisks for the application
+== Provisioning Hyperdisks for the application <section_prov_hd>
 The application currently provisions Persistent Disks for it's network-attached storage use-cases.
 This section provides a brief overview of the steps taken for the application to provision Hyperdisks instead of Persistent Disks.

 === How disks are provisioned
 The application is built on Kubernetes, an orchestration system for containerised applications.
 Kubernetes is effectively an abstraction on top of the cloud provider used by the application.
 Practically, this means that the application provisions Persistent Disks by creating Kubernetes resources, and Kubernetes further interfaces with the cloud provider's API to provision the disk.
-The two relevant Kubernetes resources are the StorageClass resource and the PersistentVolumeClaim resource.
+The two relevant Kubernetes resources are the `StorageClass` resource and the `PersistentVolumeClaim` resource.

-The StorageClass resource defines a specific class of storage that the application is able to provision.
+The `StorageClass` resource defines a specific class of storage that the application is able to provision.
 Storage classes define the type of underlying disk to provision, for example Persistent Disks or Hyperdisks.
 Additionally, they define related properties, such as backup policies or encryption strategies.

-The PersistentVolumeClaim resource represents a specific provisioned disk.
-This resource defines which StorageClass is to be used, as well as the disk capacity for the disk and related properties.
+The `PersistentVolumeClaim` resource represents a specific provisioned disk.
+This resource defines which `StorageClass` is to be used, as well as the disk capacity for the disk and related properties.

 === Current Persistent Disk configuration
-Currently, the application has a static StorageClass resource that specifies the Persistent Disk type.
+Currently, the application has a static `StorageClass` resource that specifies the Persistent Disk type.
 This storage class can be defined as follows:
 #codly(header: align(center)[*persistent-disk.StorageClass.yaml*])
 ```yaml
 apiVersion: storage.k8s.io/v1